 This is a course for anyone who is passionate about this area of the Arts.
-It suits experienced musicians who wish to refine their performance skills and develop their creative capabilities.
-Less experienced musicians who are committed to developing their musical abilities also do well.
-All students will be required to play an instrument of any level.
-Singers are invited to complete this course also.
+It suits experienced musicians who wish to refine their performance skills and develop their creative capabilities as well as less experienced musicians who are committed to developing their musical abilities also do well.
+Your performance skills may be supported through instrumental lessons, this is something that can be arranged within school with support of the Solihull Music Service.